zhang-jinyi/Web-Crawled-Corpus-for-Japanese-Chinese-NMT/README.md

-A Web Crawled Corpus for Japanese---Chinese Translation
+A Web Crawled Corpus for Japanese-Chinese Translation